Unusual Symptoms of COVID-19 You Need to Know About

 “It’s well known that infections and inflammations are potent triggers and risk factors for clotting events, including stroke,” Navi explains.

-If you have clotting issues, the best thing you can do — especially during the coronavirus outbreak — is take your blood thinner medication as prescribed, Spyropoulos advises.
+If you have clotting issues, the best thing you can do — especially during the pandemic — is take your blood thinner medication as prescribed, Spyropoulos advises.
 And if you experience symptoms of a blood clot (pain, redness, swelling) or a stroke (confusion, dizziness, numbness), “take them extremely seriously and go right to the emergency department,” Spyropoulos adds.

 Researchers are looking into a possible connection between COVID-19 and hearing loss.
 Several reports document patients who have experienced hearing problems that coincide with a COVID-19 diagnosis.
 Often these issues, which include tinnitus, or ringing in the ears, persist even after other symptoms of the illness subside.

 The virus, SARS-CoV-2, has also been detected in the middle ear of COVID-19 patients, as reported in JAMA Otolaryngology – Head and Neck Surgery.
 With several other viruses known to cause hearing loss, the study’s corresponding author, C. Matthew Stewart, M.D., said the findings raise some concerns.

 “If there is an active viral infection in that part of the body, you could get the whole host of symptoms associated with other types of viral infections in that area,” including inflammation in the ear that could impair hearing or cause tinnitus, dizziness and imbalance, explains Stewart, an associate professor of otolaryngology, head and neck surgery at Johns Hopkins School of Medicine.

 Experts caution there’s not enough evidence yet to draw a direct link between a SARS-CoV-2 infection and hearing problems.
 Other factors, such as medications used to treat COVID-19, many of which are ototoxic, or toxic to the ear, could contribute to the complication.